-Reach in refrigerators are an interesting side of our industry, often looked at as frustrating and troublesome.
-Often working in kitchens or convenience stores the refrigerators are never located in a convenient place to work on them, and that tends to lead to frustration on the technician’s part.
-Please understand my article pertains to medium temperature refrigerators.
-I also advise you to use manufacturers OEM parts when possible as the unit was designed to work with them.
+Reach-in refrigerators are an interesting side of our industry, often looked at as frustrating and troublesome.
+Since we usually see reach-ins in kitchens or convenience stores, the refrigerators are never located in a convenient place to work on them, and that tends to lead to frustration on the technician’s part.
+Please understand that my article pertains to medium-temperature refrigerators.
+I also advise you to use manufacturers' OEM parts when possible, as the unit was designed to work with them.
 One of the more misunderstood and misdiagnosed parts is the temperature controller.

-- Constant Cut in Control (electromechanical) – These are one of the most common temperature control’s that you will find in reach in refrigerators because they are the most economical for the manufacturers as they have an off cycle defrost built into them.
-They work by inserting the sensing bulb into the evaporator coil and they have a set temperature that they turn back on (cut in) at no matter how cold you turn the dial.
-They work very similar to the pressure control as they are designed with the evaporator T.D.
-(Temperature Differential) in mind, but instead of using pressure they sense the evaporator temp on the surface of the coil, they do have a knob to adjust the cut-out temperature, but you have no control over the cut in temperature that is why they are called constant cut in.
-By design they also have a built-in defrost as the cut in temperature is usually 37 to 41 degrees (for a cooler/refrigerator) depending on the manufacturer.
+- Constant cut-in control (electromechanical) – These are one of the most common temperature controls that you will find in reach-in refrigerators because they are the most economical for the manufacturers.
+That's because they have an off cycle defrost built into them.
+They work by inserting the sensing bulb into the evaporator coil, and they have a set temperature that they turn back on (cut in) at, no matter how cold you turn the dial.
+They work very similarly to the pressure control, as they are designed with the evaporator T.D. (temperature differential) in mind.
+However, instead of using pressure, they sense the evaporator temp on the surface of the coil.
+They have a knob to adjust the cut-out temperature, but you have no control over the cut-in temperature.
+That is why they are called constant cut-in.
+By design, they also have a built-in defrost, as the cut in temperature is usually 37 to 41 degrees (for a cooler/refrigerator), depending on the manufacturer.
 They rely heavily on proper superheat and proper refrigerant charge.
-If the charge is incorrect or the superheat is not correct the coil could get too cold and the control could prematurely shut off.
-This could lead a technician to diagnose a bad control if they did not understand how they work.
+If the charge or superheat is incorrect, the coil could get too cold, and the control could prematurely shut off.
+That could lead a technician to diagnose a bad control if they did not understand how they work.
 If you come upon a reach in that is short cycling and shutting off too soon, make sure to check the charge and measure the evaporator superheat before you diagnose a bad control.

-- Constant cut in (Digital) – These work the same as the electromechanical control, but they typically have two probes one to be located in the coil and one to be located in the return air stream.
-They tend to have more features that are available, such as an added defrost cycle based off time (every four hours, every six hours, etc.…..) while still using box temperature as a fail-safe.
-For example, say the control has a defrost every four hours if the coil temperature comes above a pre-determined temp say 40 degrees the control will terminate the defrost.
-The controls can also shut off the evaporator fan motors during the off cycle to save energy and reduce warm is intrusion into the unit.
-These types of controls are on many HC (Hydrocarbon) units being built today.
+- Constant cut-in (digital) – These work the same as the electromechanical control, but they typically have two probes, one to be located in the coil and one to be located in the return air stream.
+They tend to have more available features, such as an added defrost cycle based on time (every four hours, every six hours, etc.) while still using box temperature as a failsafe.
+For example, say the control has a defrost every four hours if the coil temperature comes above a pre-determined temp—say, 40 degrees—the control will terminate the defrost.
+The controls can also shut off the evaporator fan motors during the off cycle to save energy and reduce warm air intrusion into the unit.
+These types of controls are on many HC (hydrocarbon) units being built today.

-- Universal electromechanical – these typically have one sensing bulb that you mount in the return air stream and they turn on and off via the temp setting.
+- Universal electromechanical – These typically have one sensing bulb that you mount in the return air stream.
+They turn on and off via the temp setting.

-- Universal digital – These are usually aftermarket controls and can have several different control strategies and can usually be customized to do anything, from heating to cooling to defrost depending on the manufacturer.
+- Universal digital – These are usually aftermarket controls and can have several different control strategies.
+They can usually be customized to do anything, from heating to cooling to defrost, depending on the manufacturer.

-Something to understand is that reach in refrigerators are usually designed to perform in a certain environment and if something changes such as the ambient temp in that environment, or if doors are left open.
-The box will not perform correctly, I suggest you take a step back before you start throwing parts at a reach in and evaluate the environment you may find your problem there!
+Something to understand is that reach-in refrigerators are usually designed to perform in a certain environment.
+If something changes, such as the ambient temp in that environment, or if doors are left open, the box will not perform correctly.
+I suggest you take a step back before you start throwing parts at a reach-in and evaluate the environment.
+You may find your problem there!